 Widowed seniors: If you're widowed or without family around, selling your home can be a lonely and worrisome process so Wise Up NZ will help you find the right agency support.

-Day 2: Get Outstanding Home Repairs And Maintenance Done
+Day 2: Get Outstanding Home Repairs and Maintenance Done

 Repairs, maintenance and odd jobs: If you don't get overdue jobs done, they will likely be found by the buyer's building inspection.
 You can find a qualified, reliable tradesman by following this helpful link.
 Give them a call and make appointments to meet at your home.

 Get overdue home maintenance jobs done but don't paint the house.
 Get electrical, plumbing, rotten weatherboards and anything not working or broken sorted.
-For big jobs, get advice from a reputable real estate agent first about how far to go, so keep these until later.

-Day 3: Vetted Real Estate Agents For You
+Day 3: Real Estate Agents Vetted for You

 Agent Finder NZ (2009) is a professional, free service that will help you find a competent real estate agent of good character and conduct; one who will go the extra mile and care for you throughout the process.
-Request a shortlist of real estate agents to consider first.

-Or you can call the friendly Agent Finder team on free phone 0800 789 532 to get you started.
+Or you can call the friendly Agent Finder NZ team on free phone 0800 789 532 to get you started.
 It's that easy.

 While they're doing all the leg work for you, you can focus on other jobs around your home that need doing.

-Day 4: Time To Interview The Vetted Real Estate Agents
+Day 4: Time to Interview the Vetted Real Estate Agents

 Questions to ask agents: Agent Finder NZ will provide you with a questionnaire to use that both informs and protects you.